 Bullet ant (Paraponera clavata)

-This insect lives up to its name because its bite is considered to be the most painful that an animal can inflict, so much so that its pain is similar to that caused by a bullet in the body.
-It is an omnivorous insect that feeds on leaves, fruits, nectar, other insects, and plant sap.
+The bullet ant fully lives up to its name: its sting is often described as one of the most painful in the animal world, so much so that its pain is similar to that caused by a bullet in the body.
+This large Amazon rainforest ant builds nests at the base of trees and defends them fiercely.
+It is omnivorous and feeds on nectar, plant sap, small insects, and bits of fruit, playing an important role in recycling nutrients on the damp forest floor.

 Peruvian bullet ant | TreXperience